Resinchem/Ultimate-Bedside-Lamp/docs/index.md

 </p>
 This site contains information regarding the installation, configuration and use of the firmware for this project.
 It <u>does not</u> contain build instructions, parts lists or anything related to the wiring or physical build.
 For information on how to build the system, please see the following:<br><br>

-> ### ⚠️ Build Instruction Notice
-> This documentation **does not** contain build instructions, parts lists, or wiring diagrams.
+**⚠️ Build Instruction Notice:** This documentation **does not** contain build instructions, parts lists, or wiring diagrams.
 For the physical build details, please refer to the following resources:
 {: .note }

 * **YouTube Overview: [{{site.substitutions.youtube_title}}]({{site.links.youtube_video}})**